Maintaining and Storing a Small Travel Trailer

 Try to keep you battery fully charged at all times.
 When in storage, you should remove the battery and keep it connected to an automatic trickle charger (such as a Battery Tender Junior).
 Otherwise, you can connect it to the trailer system and charge it for one day each month.

-Be sure to check the electrolyte level in your battery monthly and refill with distilled water when needed.
+Be sure to also check the electrolyte level in your battery monthly and refill with distilled water when needed.
 Clean the terminals if they have any corrosion.
-Here's an article that will give you a good overview of how to take care of your battery: Polk's Top 7 Tips for Saving your RV Batteries

 You don't want to get ready for your next camping trip to find your trailer full of bugs!
 Be sure to prepare and treat it properly for wherever you live.
 For us, it's a matter of spraying everything that touches the ground with good insect killer, and also put screen over all vents and any other openings.
 I try to go back and respray everything monthly.